francescogerardomarra/its/modulo26/5_security_hello_world.md

 - Ensure the server is running at `http://localhost:8080`.
 - All endpoints now require a valid Bearer token in the `Authorization` header.
 - Use `curl -i` for more detailed responses during testing.
-- Do not assume any `user_id` or `item_id`—always retrieve dynamically from database or previous response.
+- Do not assume any `user_id` or `item_id`, always retrieve dynamically from database or previous response.